Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • Biochemical Oxygen Demand – the amount of oxygen required by aerobic microbes to break down the organic material in a sample of water.
 The breakdown of organic material removes oxygen from the water.

-• Biofilm - In waste water treatment good bacteria are given a surdace on which to grow.
-This can be a flat sheet or film, or honeycomb section plastic chips, or most recently organic granules in the MOB process.
+• Biofilm - In waste water treatment, good bacteria form a film coating on a substrate.
+This substrate may be a flat sheet, or honeycomb sectioned plastic chips, gravel, or most recently organic granules in the MOB process.

-• BNR - biological nutrient removal - a waste water treament process.
+• BNR - biological nutrient removal - a waste water treatment process.

 • BOD - Biological Oxygen Demand - a measure of how many oxygen-hungry organisms are present in the water.
 Sewage plant input is typically around 200mg/litre input; output should be no more than 30mg/litre